Here I am sitting in my pod/garden office in my garden thinking thats a headline I never thought I would write.

 The Finished Office /POD

-For light I added a small desk lamp and an overhead LED strip light with PIR detection.
+For increased lighting at night I added a small desk lamp and an overhead LED strip light with PIR detection.

 Then I covered the windows with a mirrored film so that I didn’t need blinds.